Best Vegan & Vegetarian Cookbooks According to Professional Chefs

 Laura Wright has worn many hats in the culinary world, including recipe developer, food blogger, cook, and food photographer.
 As of 2017, she added cookbook author to the list.

-Chef Sarah Gunderson loves the vegan dishes in Wright’s The First Mess Cookbook.
+Chef Sarah Hinderliter loves the vegan dishes in Wright’s The First Mess Cookbook.
 It includes meals from breakfast through dinner (including snacks and drinks), highlighting the best produce of each season.
 These simple-to-make recipes are sure to become favorites.

 carrots and pomegranate seeds plated on a dark grey tray